jiaxiangc/jiaxiangc/README.md

 - 👋 Hi, I’m @Cheng Jiaxiang.
-- 👀 I’m interested in running and playing soccer.
+- 👀 I’m interested in running and playing badminton.
 - 🌱 I’m currently learning something I like.
 - Now, I am trying to enter a filed that I like.
 And I also have enough passions to overcome difficulties.